snowch/vast-docker-compose-examples/jupyter-pyspark/README.md

 docker compose up -d && docker compose logs -f
 ```

+## Persistence

+Any changes you make in the notebook to the examples folder are saved to the examples folder locally.

 ## Using

 When the image has started, navigate to: `http://DOCKER_HOST_OR_IP:8888`